 Got an old credit card or bank account that you no longer use?
 Cancel it – lenders look at how much credit you have available to you, as well as how much you’ve actually borrowed.
 If you’re not using it, lose it.

 This is one of the quickest ways to improve your position in lenders' eyes.
 It's the easiest way for them to determine that you are who you say you are and can quickly add several points to your score.

 Lenders like to see stability, so they can be put off by turbulent periods in people's lives.
-The key is to show that you're a responsible borrower with a steady life setup.
+Showing them that you're a responsible borrower with a steady life setup can increase your chances to improve your credit score.
 Some ways you can show this are by:

 If the other person has a bad credit score, this could affect your chances of being approved.
 If you’re not sure, it’s best to keep your accounts separate.
 Remember, you can still live together because merely sharing an address doesn’t amount to a financial association.

 Lenders can be wary of multiple finance applications, so if you apply for a card or loan, don’t apply for another at the same time or soon afterwards.

 Failure to make payments on time or to stay within your credit limit means that you will pay additional charges and may make obtaining credit in the future more expensive and difficult.

 Learn more about some of the most common challenges of bad credit and what you can do about them.